AdrianPricopie/Youtube-Project-Testing-/README.md

 - All test data is available and reviewed.
 - This test run includes only regression testing, where we will run the highest priority tests.
 - Test suites are created (Cycle Summary has been created).
-- Automated tests will be integrated into the CI/CD pipeline to allow continuous running with every code change, thus ensuring early defect detection.

 ### Test Execution